Oval Shattuckite in Quartz Cabochon

 Finish Mirror polish

-Origin Material acquired from wholesale lapidary market
+Origin Material acquired in lapidary wholesale market

-Type of piece Unique piece
+Piece Type Unique piece

 The 14 × 12 mm oval was chosen to frame the area of highest shattuckite concentration in the center of the cabochon, with enough clean quartz margin around for a stable bezel.

-What is shattuckite
+What is Shattuckite

-Shattuckite in lapidary tradition
+Shattuckite in Lapidary Tradition

 In crystal tradition, shattuckite is associated with authentic communication and well-founded intuition.
-Its deep blue and the rarity of the mineral are interpreted as references to the clarity that emerges from what is genuinely scarce and genuinely blue.
+Its deep blue and the rarity of the mineral are interpreted as references to the clarity that arises from what is genuinely scarce and genuinely blue.

 The symbolic properties attributed to minerals belong to cultural and historical traditions.
 They are shared for educational purposes, not as medical advice.